 “I believe that we are in one of the most exciting times of grape growing in Virginia, as we start to find a focus on who we are and what is a good expression of us,” says Winemaker Emily (seen below with assistant winemaker and brother-in-law Elliot Watkins).
 “I always say that Virginia wine, when it stays true to its roots, can compete with any wine in the market.”

 Today, alongside Andrew and Patricia, who met when he was a doctor and she was a nurse, are their three children and their families.
 Their son, George, is the General Manager, and Chloe, their younger daughter and the wife of Elliott, is the vineyard’s Project Manager.
-Both have vital roles in the business, where they support the operations and event side of the property.
-As the saying goes, “it takes a village,” and working alongside her brother and sister is truly a blessing for Emily.
+All have vital roles in the business, VeritasVineyards & Winery.
+They support the operations and event side of the property.
+As the saying goes, “it takes a village,” and working alongside her brother and sister at Veritas Vineyards & Winery is truly a blessing for Emily.
 When she joined the family business, her love for the area and wine industry blossomed quickly while learning from her father who was the winemaker at the time.
 It ignited her interest in the art of winemaking and led to her obtaining a master’s degree in oenology, fermentation science.

 Together, Emily and her father cared for the vines and always strived to achieve natural, balanced expressions of the fruit, a belief that Elliott supported from his first day at the farm.
 As a boy, Elliot’s grandparents lived beside the Hodsons in England, so when he had to complete a placement at a commercial winery for his viticulture and oenology degree in England, Elliot reconnected with the Hodsons, who were in Virginia.
 A friendship between Chloe and Elliott that began back in their childhood in England blossomed into love, and the couple married amongst newly planted vines on Veritas’s highest vineyard.
 “I feel lucky to have my brother-in-law by my side in the thick and thin of harvest season,” Emily says.